Tz0506/STDM_NUAA/README.md

 *  Event data comprise of discrete events occur- ring at point locations and times (e.g., crime events in the city and traffic accident events in a transportation network).
 An event can generally be characterized by a point location and time, which denotes where and when the event occurred, respectively.
 For example, a crime event can be characterized as such a tuple (ei,li,ti), where ei is the crime type, li is the location where the crime occurs and ti is the time when it occurs.

-*  Fig. 1 shows an illustration of the event data.
+*  Fig. (a) shows an illustration of the event data.
 It shows three types of events denoted by different shapes of the symbol.
 ST event data are common in real- world applications such as criminology (incidence of crime and related events), epidemiology (disease outbreak events), transportation (car accident), and social network (social event and trending topics).

 <div align=center>
 <img src="https://github.com/Tz0506/STDM_NUAA/blob/main/image/2.png" div align="center"  width="200"  alt="   "/><br/>